Chris Christie explains his legal advice to Trump: Keep quiet

 Christie said Trump was ignoring his advice even though he knows it's "good."

-The former Republican governor and Trump ally was later asked why Trump keeps taking advice from his son-in-law and White House adviser, Jared Kushner, with whom Christie has had a fraught history that dates back years.
+Christie, a Republican and a Trump ally, was asked why Trump keeps taking advice from his son-in-law and adviser, Jared Kushner, with whom Christie has had a fraught history dating to Christie's days as a federal prosecutor in New Jersey, when he sent Kushner's father to prison on tax evasion and other charges.